nederjair/web_development_course/scraping/scraping_instructions.md

 ![[fig7.png]]

 After this a browser should open with the webpage where we are going to get the recipes.
-This webpage is deployed online, meaning all the information comes from the `recipes` folder that is in your local computer.
+This webpage is deployed offline, meaning all the information comes from the `recipes` folder that is in your local computer.

 # INSTALL PYTHON